Wahe3bru/mm-github-pages-starter/_posts/2019-09-18-online-learning-ftw.md

 Unfortunately, a lot of my interests were not shared with those around me.
 My parents, being big on education bought me 4 different encyclopedias by the time I started to read.
 They encouraged self learning and searching for the answer instead of asking them.
-As I got older I realised that was more to do with them not actually knowing the answer, or knowing how to explain it in a why I could understand.
+As I got older I realized that was more to do with them not actually knowing the answer, or knowing how to explain it in a why I could understand.
 The world was changing, and South Africa was opening itself up to the world.
 Then the internet became accessible and my world opened up.
 Being a kid of the 90's I was more technologically adept than most adults which meant that figuring out how things worked and explaining (in a way that they can comprehend) became my job.